Effect of streaks on hypersonic boundary layer instability: Simulation Framework

 \subsection{Numerical methods}

-The computations in this study are performed with the Direct Numerical Simulation (DNS) code \texttt{CurviCreams}, dedicated to the study of hypersonic flows in generalised coordinates.
-The non-linear system of the Navier-Stokes equations is solved as expressed in Eq. \ref{eq:NS} in a finite-difference framework.
-Hypersonic flows contain shocks, therefore, the numerical methods must distinguish smooth and non-smooth regions of the flow.
-For smooth regions, the flux vectors $\pmb F_m$ and $\pmb F_m^v$ are discretised using a centered 9-point, explicit scheme of order 8.
+The computations are performed with our in-house Direct Numerical Simulation (DNS) code \texttt{CurviCreams}, dedicated to the study of hypersonic flows in generalised coordinates.
+The Navier-Stokes equations are solved as expressed in Eq.~\ref{eq:NS} in a finite-difference framework.
+As Hypersonic flows contain shocks, the numerical methods must distinguish smooth and non-smooth regions of the flow.
+For smooth regions, the flux vectors $\pmb F_m$ and $\pmb F_m^v$ are discretised using a centered, 9-point, explicit scheme of order 8.
 Due to their low dissipative nature, high-order schemes are prone to numerical oscillations.
 This issue is addressed by the addition of a tailored dissipation through explicit 9-point optimised filters, as defined by \citet{bogeyFamilyLowDispersive2004}.
 The scheme used effectively resolves the wavenumber content down to five points per wavelength.
 At the borders, the stencils progressively switch to a de-centred second-order scheme at the boundary point.
 This order reduction is chosen to increase the computation stability at the boundaries for the high gradients considered.
-The solution is time marched explicitly with a third order, low-storage and Total Variation Diminishing, Runge-Kutta (RK3-TVD) as defined by \citet{gottliebTotalVariationDiminishing1998}
+The solution is time marched explicitly with a third order, low-storage and Total-Variation-Diminishing, Runge-Kutta (RK3-TVD) as defined by \citet{gottliebTotalVariationDiminishing1998}

 For non-smooth regions of the flow and strong discontinuities, a shock-capturing scheme suited for the generalised coordinates framework is used.
 The shock-capturing dissipation $\mathcal{D}_s$ is based on the Adaptive Non-Linear Artificial Dissipation (ANAD) developed by \citet{kimAdaptiveNonlinearArtificial2001} and also similar to \citet{sciacovelliAssessmentHighorderShockcapturing2021}.
 The method consists in a conservative formulation of a localised dissipation term, computed through a sensor using high-order filters, evaluating the flow smoothness on the pressure field.
 The dissipation term obtained is multiplied by a local shock sensor $\Theta_s$ using the formulation of \citet{bhagatwalaModifiedArtificialViscosity2009} to avoid unnecessary smoothing of transitional structures in the boundary layer.